zc-zhang/zc-zhang.github.io/README.md

 ### Resaerch Interests
-His current research interests include multi-agent systems, complex networks, neural networks, nonlinear system, coordination control of networked systems, distributed control, sparse optimal control.
+His current research interests include multi-agent systems, complex networks, neural networks, nonlinear system, coordination control of networked systems, sparse optimal control, distributed control.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### Journal Papers
+1. Z.C.
+Zhang, Z.J.
+Ma and Y. Wang,
+# Partial component consensus of leader-following multi-agent systems via intermittent pinning control, [Physica A](https://doi.org/10.1016/j.physa.2019.122569), 536 (2019), 122569.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/zzc4sg/zhicheng-zhang.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.